Luke-Wilson/blog/source/_posts/Create-a-simple-server-using-Node-js.md

 ---
 ![](/images/2016/nodejs.png)

-Here is a really easy way to create your own server using Node.js.
+Creating your own server using Node.js is super easy.
 Usually, you would use Express with Node to build a server, but sometimes its instructive to make life a little harder.
 <!-- more -->
 Before we go any further, make sure you have Node installed.
-There are some good instructions in <a href="http://blog.npmjs.org/post/85484771375/how-to-install-npm">this post from NPM</a>.
+There are some good instructions in {% link this post from NPM http://blog.npmjs.org/post/85484771375/how-to-install-npm %}.

 So, here are the broad steps:
 1. Create a new javascript file and open it in your favourite text editor.